• Skip to primary navigation

 Placing drops of essential oil on wood beads.

-Next add your essential oils.
+Step 3.
+Add your essential oils.
 Add a few drops onto one or more of the beads.
+I love lavender for calming and lemon for freshness.

 Hanging the wood bead diffuser on the rearview mirror in a car.